top of page

 Sharing the Misery

-It almost seemed, at lowest moments, that the violent vibration of the grounds' tragic past re-surfaced.
-Then an angry climate prevailed, one with hair-trigger tempers and attitudes of "Why do I even bother?
-Nobody appreciates my efforts" and "I'm not getting paid anywhere near enough for this" among staff and management alike.
-Whenever they fell down such holes of despair, feeling overworked and underpaid, day visitors -- especially overnight guests who'd experience the resulting indifferent to rough and sketchy treatment -- variously reacted with furious disdain, grave disappointment or stupefied disbelief.
+It almost seemed at lowest moments that the violent vibration of the grounds' tragic past had re-surfaced.
+At such tines an angry climate prevailed, one with hair-trigger tempers and attitudes of "Why do I even bother?
+Nobody appreciates my efforts" and "I'm not getting paid near enough for this" among staff and management alike.
+Whenever they fell down such holes of black despair, feeling overworked and underpaid, day visitors -- especially overnight guests who'd experience the resulting indifferent or rough and short treatment -- variously reacted with furious disdain, grave disappointment or stupefied disbelief.

-It could make for everyone being unhappy campers.
+It could make for everyone being unhappy campers indeed.

-see 20 years of online review reposts and excerpts in Review Rants & Raves
+see 20 years of online review reposts and excerpts (many glowing) in Review Rants & Raves

 Stewart Springs History, cont'd